electron/electron/docs/api/app.md

 This method can only be called before app is ready.

+### `app.enableRendererCodeIntegrity()` _Windows_

+Enables "Renderer Code Integrity" for sandboxed renderers, which prevents third party code from being injected.

+This method can only be called before app is ready.

 ### `app.isInApplicationsFolder()` _macOS_

 Returns `Boolean` - Whether the application is currently running from the